rydmike/squircle_study/README.md

 * Outline border stroke align correct: **YES** (in @rydmike version)
 * Shape lerp animates correctly: **YES** (in @rydmike version)
 * Shape can break down: **YES**
     * The `SquircleBorder` border has poor behavior with higher border radius, it cannot become a stadium, it stops changing shape at higher relative border radius.
-Now on purpose limited to 0.65x of the shape's stadium radius, since it breaks down after that.
-One solution might be to switch a circular border radius like **Figma Squricle** and **Smooth Corner** do-
+Thus on purpose limited to 0.65x of the shape's stadium radius in this version, since it breaks down after that.
+One solution might be to switch to a circular border radius like **Figma Squricle** and **Smooth Corner** both do at higher relative border radius.

 ### Findings